Audio4Linux/JDSP4Linux/README.md

 #Contact
 Better contact me by email.
 Send to james34602@gmail.com

+#Terms and Conditions / License
+The engine frame is based on Antti S. Lankila's DSPManager

+All compatibility supporting by James Fung

+Android framework components by Google

+Advanced IIR filters library by Vinnie Falco, modify by Bernd Porr, functionality shrink by James Fung

+Windowed Sinc FIR filters by Bobm.dsp, more window functions implementation and filter length fixes by James Fung

+Source code is provided under the [MIT License](http://www.opensource.org/licenses/mit-license.php)<br>

 #Credit
 DSPFilter.xlsx is a tool for you to desgin IIR Biquad Filter, it is a component from miniDSP.